Oyelowo/surreal-orm/rust/surreal-orm/docs/en/src/introduction.md

 a tale of refusing to settle, of reimagining boundaries, and of sculpting a solution when none seemed just right.

+Each chapter, carefully crafted by the very creator of `surreal-orm`, promises a deep dive into its intricacies, philosophies, and innovations.
 So, whether you're a seasoned Rust developer, an ORM enthusiast, or a curious soul eager to explore the intersections of innovation and software development, this book promises a voyage into the heart of data management with a fresh perspective in Rust—a realm where convention meets innovation, culminating in the creation of something truly surreal.